 Post-Secondary Planning/Guidance: Mrs. Braun teaches a large majority of our senior school CALM and Learning Strategies courses and is our most up to date and informed staff member who can assist with career planning, post-secondary options, applications, Learning Disability transitioning and scholarships.
 Even though programming concerning these areas are offered to our students, you are invited to contact her for specific inquiries about your child’s future aspirations and post-secondary programming.
-More information can be found in our High School Guidance section.
+More information can be found in our Guidance & Graduation section.

-Empowering Families' Understanding of Learning Disabilities: Foothills Academy's Community Services Parent Education department offers monthly in-person Parent workshops throughout the school year that are open to school families and the general community.
+Empowering Families' Understanding of Learning Disabilities: Foothills Academy's Community Services Parent & Community Education department offers monthly in-person Parent workshops throughout the school year that are open to school families and the general community.
 They are very informative and also provide an opportunity to connect with other parents.
 Online courses are also offered and are accessible whenever it is convenient for you.
 Both in-person workshops and online courses are a great way to learn more about current understandings and practices to support children with Learning Disabilities.
 In the Parent Education section, you will also find articles about topics related to learning and attention issues written by Foothills Academy staff.
-More information about Parent Education can be found in the Community Services section of our website.
+More information about Parent & Community Education can be found in the Community Services section of our website.

-Receiving Communications from the School: During the school year, Foothills Academy sends out a weekly e-news which updates you on everything going on in the school.
+Receiving Communications from the School: During the school year, Foothills Academy sends out a weekly e-news that updates you on everything going on in the school.
 If you are not receiving e-news or have other issues with receiving communications from Foothills Academy, contact the School Receptionist.